-For example, your child might be involved in a wide range of social and extra-curricular activities so you need you to take him from one thing to another.
+For example, your child might be involved in a wide range of social and extracurricular activities so you need to take him from one thing to another.
 At the same time, you might be working more hours or involved in other activities yourself.

 Friends and peers will become more important to your child in these changing years, but this doesn’t mean you’re less important.
-You still play a big role in your child’s life – and strong relationships with family and friends are vitalfor your child’s healthy social and emotional development.
+You still play a big role in your child’s life – and strong relationships with both family and friends are vitalfor your child’s healthy social and emotional development.

-Finding time for you
+Finding time for yourself while parenting teenagers

 You might be finding that juggling your child’s needs with your work and other commitments is leaving you with little time to yourself.
 Here are some suggestions for clearing time in a busy family schedule.

-Negotiating with your child about chores might help break down any resistance she has to the idea.
-For example, you could allow her to pick one or two chores she wouldn’t mind doing.
+You might look at giving your child more responsibility for jobs around the house.
+Negotiating with your child about chores might help break down any resistance to the idea.
+For example, you could allow your child to pick one or two chores she wouldn’t mind doing.

 Family plans and schedules

-Having a weekly family schedule might help you keep on top of everyone’s commitments and to also find time for yourself.
+Having a weekly family schedule might help you keep on top of everyone’s commitments and also find time for yourself.
 It can give you the chance to explain to your child that you need time for yourself too.
 Having this time will give you more energy and enthusiasm for the time you spend with your child.

 You can also use a weekly family schedule to plan time for household tasks, like grocery shopping and cooking.
 Cooking in advance – for example, on the weekends – can take the pressure off at busy times during the week.
 It can also help you make sure you’ve got something healthy in the fridge or freezer for the whole family to enjoy.

 Grandparents, family and friends might be able to spend time with your child to free up some time for you.
-Or you could organise to share car-pooling and supervision duties with other parents whose teenagers are involved in the same activities as your child.
+Or you could organise to share car-pooling and supervision duties with other parents whose children are involved in the same activities as your child.

-Keeping your relationship fresh
+Keeping your relationship strong while parenting teenagers

 - Show affection, admiration and appreciation for your partner.